mintcreg/pantry_tracker_sensor/README.md

 ## Description

-The **Pantry Tracker Custom Components** repository provides a set of Home Assistant integrations to enable seamless interaction between the **Pantry Tracker Add-on** and Home Assistant.
+The **Pantry Tracker Sensor** repository provides a set of Home Assistant integrations to enable seamless interaction between the **Pantry Tracker Add-on** and Home Assistant.
 These components allow you to automatically create sensors for pantry categories and products, update their counts in real time, and manage their lifecycle effectively.

 ---